Lancaster Stormers: Historical teams in Lancaster

-Baseball first came to Lancaster County in the 1860s by soldiers returning home from the Civil War.
-They learned the rules while serving in the military and wanted to continue playing the game.
+Baseball first came to Lancaster County in the 1860s, when soldiers returned home from the Civil War.
+They learned the rules while serving in the military and wanted to keep playing.
 The very first professional baseball teams in Lancaster were the Lancaster Lancasters and the Lancaster Ironsides.
-The Lancasters played in the Keystone Association while the Ironsides played in the Eastern League, both starting in 1884.
+The Lancasters played in the Keystone Association, while the Ironsides played in the Eastern League; both started in 1884.
 The following season, the Lancasters joined the Eastern League, and the two teams became rivals.
-They competed against each other for fan support, league affiliation, and gate revenue.
+They competed for fan support, league affiliation, and gate revenue.
 At its peak, insults and refusals to play against each other were the norm.
 The teams finally agreed to play each other at the end of the 1884 season, in which the Ironsides defeated the Lancasters after seven very close games.
-Only the Lancasters continued to play the next season.
+Only the Lancasters played the next season.

 In the 1894-1895 seasons, a team called the Lancaster Chicks played in the Keystone Association.
 An all-African-American team called the Lancaster Giants followed in 1887, and many Lancastrians supported the team despite the social pressure of the day.
 The Giants hosted many exhibition games against the Philadelphia Giants of the Keystone Club.

 Between 1896 and 1899, the first team called the Lancaster Maroons played in the original Atlantic League.
 In 1905, the second inception of the Maroons played in the Tri-State League.

 In 1906, the Maroons became the Lancaster Red Roses.
 The rival White Roses from the nearby city of York reacted with fury to the name change, since both teams took their names from the opposing factions in England's historic Wars of the Roses.